admin-shell-io/submodel-templates/yellow_pages/README.md

-# Submodel templates knwon to the IDTA
+# Submodel templates known to the IDTA

 This folder contains Submodel templates, which are known to the IDTA, but currently not subject of a registration process.